 Cinnamon is a hormone healthy food known to support blood sugar regulation and reduce insulin resistance so I add it to all kinds of foods for flavor and health benefits.

-Flax Meal lends fiber, omega-3 fatty acids, and phytoestrogens to support nutrient absorption, good digestion, and healthy elimination.
+Flax Meal lends fiber, omega-3 fatty acids, and phytoestrogens to support nutrient absorption, good digestion, and healthy elimination (Mayo Clinic).
 It's great even if you aren't managing hormonal imbalance.

-Oats are whole foods and complex carbs that provide a more balanced source of fuel compared to store-bought refined flour.
+Oats are whole foods and complex carbs that provide a more balanced source of fuel compared to store-bought refined flour (Oat Pantry).
 You can also try almond flour or chickpea flour in this recipe.

-Protein from milk, eggs, high-quality protein powder, and whatever toppings you might add partners with fiber to help to balance the blood sugar spike that pancakes typically cause.
+Protein from milk, eggs, high-quality protein powder, and whatever toppings you might add partners with fiber to help to balance the blood sugar spike that pancakes typically cause (Everyday Health).

 For more hormone loving breakfast recipes, check out my Greek yogurt parfaits, scrambled egg bites, and banana nut oatmeal cups!